dgpv/bsst/README.md

 Please look at `plugins/README.md` for details.

+## Miner / non-miner distinction

+It is important to note that default setting for `--is-miner` is false, that means that the execution environment of the script will be assumed to be as for the normal network node, not the miner.

+Miner can ignore a lot of restrictions that are placed on the normal node, and therefore analysis of the scripts with `--is-miner=true` are likely to be longer and there are likely to be more possible values for witnesses, etc.

+Because of this, `--is-miner` is false by default.

+It is nevertheless important to also perform analysis with `--is-miner=true` to be able to notice issues that a malicious miner will be able to exploit.
+Please do not forget to analyze scripts in both miner and non-miner contexts.

 ## Assumptions and omissions of B'SST

 B'SST makes certain assumptions, and omits modelling some of the aspects of the script.